-- To enable the students in selection of appropriate mechanisms. - To analyze the straight line motion mechanisms, steering mechanisms and Hooke's joint. - To understand the kinematics of mechanisms. - To know the importance of gyroscope and its effects in an aeroplane & ship. - To understand the kinematics of gears. - To analyze the cam and follower systems, the clutches and governors. - To understand the balancing of rotating masses and reciprocating masses. - To understand the concept of vibratory systems and their analysis.
+- To enable the students in selection of appropriate mechanisms. - To analyze the straight line motion mechanisms, steering mechanisms. - To know the importance of gyroscope and its effects in an aeroplane & ship. - To understand the kinematics of mechanisms and gears. - To understand the balancing of rotating masses and reciprocating masses - To understand the concept of vibratory systems and their analysis